ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`ssl_certs_dir`

 Specifies the location of the SSL certification directory.
-Defaults to '/etc/ssl/certs' on Debian, '/etc/pki/tls/certs' on RedHat, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/ssl/certs' on Debian, '/etc/pki/tls/certs' on RedHat, '/usr/local/etc/apache22' on FreeBSD, and '/etc/ssl/apache2' on Gentoo.

 #####`ssl_chain`

 Specifies the SSL chain.
 Defaults to 'undef'.
-(This default will work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)
+(This default works out of the box, but it must be updated in the base `apache` class with your specific certificate information before being used in production.)

 #####`ssl_crl`

 Specifies the certificate revocation list to use.
 Defaults to 'undef'.
-(This default will work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)
+(This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 #####`ssl_crl_path`

 Specifies the location of the certificate revocation list.
 Defaults to 'undef'.
-(This default will work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)
+(This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

+#####`ssl_crl_check`

+Sets the certificate revocation check level via the [SSLCARevocationCheck directive](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck), defaults to 'undef'.
+This default works out of the box but must be specified when using CRLs in production.
+Only applicable to Apache 2.4 or higher; the value is ignored on older versions.

 #####`ssl_key`

 Specifies the SSL key.
-Defaults are based on your operating system: '/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, and '/usr/local/etc/apache22/server.key' for FreeBSD.
-(This default will work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)
+Defaults are based on your operating system: '/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, '/usr/local/etc/apache22/server.key' for FreeBSD, and '/etc/ssl/apache2/server.key' on Gentoo.
+(This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 #####`ssl_verify_client`